erdaltsksn/erdaltaskesen-com/README.md

 # To Create a new blog post
 hugo new blog/2020-05-12-title-of-the-post.md

-# Creating a new blog post via make
+# Creating a new blog post via MAKE
 make post title="this-is-awesome-with-makefile"

 # To add a new project